fluid-project/infusion/README.txt

 Inline Edit:
-    FLUID-1600 Pressing the "Tab" key to exit edit mode, places focus on the wrong item
+    FLUID-1600 Pressing the "Tab" key to exit edit mode, places focus on the wrong item FLUID-2275 The jquery.tinymce plugin invokes TinyMCE even if it doesn't exist

 Reorderer:
     FLUID-148 Edge case: visual position of drop target when droppable is at beginning or end of a row